arvinsim/dockerized-ruby-on-rails/README.md

-# dockerized-ruby-on-rails
+# Dockerized Ruby on Rails

-An attempt to dockerize a Ruby on Rails app
+This code repository is an attempt to run a minimal Ruby on Rails app in Docker.

+All components such as databases will be ran inside Docker.